 Make cleaning fun?
 Ha!
 That’s crazy talk.

 But it can be done…I promise!
-Ok maybe its not going to be the most fun thing kids do, but getting kids to do chores without complaining is easier if you can at least try to make it a little fun.
+Ok maybe it’s not going to be the most fun thing kids do, but getting kids to do chores without complaining is easier if you can at least try to make it a little fun.
+Transforming chores into fun activities, or ‘chores fun’, can be achieved through various methods like games, music, and competition.

 My daughter will put on music that pumps her up and I often find her dancing while she does her chores.